neurobin/oraji/README.md

 1. Give the `uninstall` file execution permission and run it.

 2. It will ask for version number.
 A suggestive default version number is provided automatically.
-It that is correct, just hit enter without making any changes.
+If that is correct, just hit enter without making any changes.

 3. Otherwise if the  version number provided by default isn't correct, provide manually and then hit enter.